Namek Dev

 The question today is - why are there so many people interested in that language?
 I think that one of strong features are mixins.

-→ Continue reading ruby
+→ Continue reading ruby, languages

 Immutability of Java's Integer